mbaumer/us_hep_funding/docs/_states/MD.md

 [MD-01](#MD-01)  [MD-02](#MD-02)  [MD-03](#MD-03)  [MD-04](#MD-04)  [MD-05](#MD-05)  [MD-06](#MD-06)  [MD-07](#MD-07)  [MD-08](#MD-08)

 # MD -- Sen. Benjamin Cardin (D) and  Sen. Chris Van Hollen (D)
+## Committees
+Benjamin Cardin is not on any of our key committees

+Chris Van Hollen is the #8 Democrat on the Senate Appropriations Subcommittee on Commerce, Justice, Science, and Related Agencies

+Chris Van Hollen is the #15 Democrat on the Senate Committee on Appropriations

 ## HEP Grants
 ```
 In the past 5 years, this state has received: